ericwj/PsSecDrv/README.md

 * Go to Personal, Certificates and select the certificate created, there usually is only one, or match the subject, right click Copy.
 * Go to Trusted Root Certification Authorities, Certificates.
 Paste.
 * Go to Trusted Publishers, Certificates.
 Paste.
-* Make a text file called `SECDRV.cdf` in the folder and put this in it.
+* Make a text file called `SECDRV.cdf` in the folder and put the text between @" and "@ in it.
   ```
   sc -Path SECDRV.cdf -Value @"
   [CatalogHeader]